javascript-2020/https-quick/README.md

     - a function to be called when a request for the url is made, the function is called with arguments req,res
     - a string taken to be html and given in response
-    - a promise which is then resolved with arguments req,res
     - an object

       - if the object has a 'file' key this is taken as a filename